-In 2018 there were zero deathless days on Texas roads.
+Our Carrollton truck accident lawyers understand how devastating an 18 wheeler accident can be.
+In 2021 there were zero deathless days on Texas roads.
 A major contributing factor to this terrible truth is the danger and force of large trucks on the road.
-In 2016 there were 541,000 large truck and bus crashes, resulting in 4,079 deaths (9% of which were pedestrians), plus nearly 119,000 injuries nationwide.
+In 2019 there were 541,000 large truck and bus crashes, resulting in 5,237 deaths (8.2% of which were pedestrians), plus nearly 114,000 injuries nationwide.

 Carrollton faced its share of trucking dangers, as one of the nation’s 50 most dangerous roadways passes through the city (I-35), in addition to President George Bush Turnpike and Sam Rayburn Tollway.
 The magnitude of the accidents that occur on high speed roadways such as these, particularly when large trucks are involved, can result in additional challenges to gaining your rightful determination and settlement.
 Trucking companies have legal and insurance resources at their fingertips that individuals simply do not, not to mention a wealth of experience protecting their interests in the aftermath of accidents.

 As a victim of a serious truck wreck, focusing on healing and recovery can be a full-time job, and you may find that you require the help of a specialized accident attorney.
 The Carrollton truck accident lawyers at Thompson Law have the experience, expertise, and tenacity to stand up to big companies and collect your rightful compensation.
 After suffering a truck accident injury, you deserve help fighting for your just settlement.
 Don’t hesitate to call Thompson Law’s Carrollton truck accident lawyers today.